 (5) The internal auditing uses disciplined and systematic approach to assure quality performance on internal audit engagements.
-The internal
+The internal auditing's image is enhanced as a standards-based profession.

 Scope for Internal Auditing

 According to IIA (2006 & 2010) and Allegrini, D'Onza, Melville, Sarens, and Selim (2011), governance, operational audit, regulatory compliance, financial audit, and risk management, feature prominently in internal auditing and local governments stand to benefit from the processes of internal auditing.
 The responsibilities placed on internal auditing demand that the work involved is structured to operate to achieve objectives which have been set.